mwpastore/sinja/README.md

-Assuming the presence of a `Post` model and serializer, running the above "classic"-style Sinatra application would enable the following endpoints (with all other JSON:API endpoints returning 404 or 405):
+Assuming the presence of a `Post` model and serializer, running the above "classic"-style Sinatra application would enable the following endpoints (with all other {json:api} endpoints returning 404 or 405):

 * `GET /posts/<id>`
 * `GET /posts`